DallanQ/race_for_the_galaxy/Manual.md

 > Image of the backview and frontview of a race from the galaxy card, the front of the card has a white circle with brown background shadow and 3 inside, beside the circle is a white hexagon with 2 inside.
 The card indicates that *windfall goods are placed on top of worlds with colored halos around their costs*.

-> Icon of a white cirlce with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the cirlce is a small brown cirlce with a red border and beside the white circle is a hexagon with black border and 1 inside
+> Icon of a white circle with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the circle is a small brown circle with a red border and beside the white circle is a hexagon with black border and 1 inside

-> Icon of a white cirlce with a black border, a brown background shadow and a black 2 inside, on the top right corner of the cirlce is a small brown cirlce with a red border and beside the white circle is a hexagon with black border and 0 inside
+> Icon of a white circle with a black border, a brown background shadow and a black 2 inside, on the top right corner of the circle is a small brown circle with a red border and beside the white circle is a hexagon with black border and 0 inside

 Military worlds (with red circles) must be *conquered* to be placed.

 > Icon of a grey circle with red border and a white 1 with red border, beside the circle is a white hexagon with black border and black 1 inside

-> Icon of a white cirlce with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the cirlce is a small brown cirlce with a red border and beside the white circle is a white hexagon with black border and a black 1 inside
+> Icon of a white circle with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the circle is a small brown circle with a red border and beside the white circle is a white hexagon with black border and a black 1 inside

-> Icon of a green circle with red border and a white 4 with red border inside, on the bottom left corner of the cirlce is a small circle with red border, beside the large circle is a white hexagon with black border and a black 1 inside
+> Icon of a green circle with red border and a white 4 with red border inside, on the bottom left corner of the circle is a small circle with red border, beside the large circle is a white hexagon with black border and a black 1 inside

 The three icons above represnt defense